-14 MINERAL RESERVE ESTIMATES
+15 MINERAL RESERVE ESTIMATES

-No Mineral Reserve estimate has been prepared for the Project at this time.
-The Mineral Reserves are being prepared by a third party consultancy as of November 2015.
+No Mineral Reserve estimate has been declared for the Project at this time.
+The Mineral Reserves are being prepared by a third party consultancy and will be discussed as part of the Pre-Feasibility Study report in April 2016.